Nishantbarh/kubernates/README.md

 it will push the images into your docker hub repo.

-To link your docker hub credentails  in kubernate please execute the command to create the secret.
+To link your docker hub credentails  in kubernate  cluster please execute the command to create the secret.
 ```
 kubectl create secret docker-registry mycred --docker-server=https://index.docker.io/v1/  --docker-username=XXXX --docker-password=XXX --docker-email=xxxx@gmail.com
 ```
 now refer the mycred secret created for pulling the images form docker hub.

 for demostration i have build three application you can build your own.

-for sample deployment please refer the Document-service/k8-deployment scripts. now you can deploy all the application from k8-deployment scripts folder from each of the application
+Now you can deploy all the application from k8-deployment scripts folder from each of the application

 ## Create ingress or Load Balancer Rule.